citypay/citypay-api-client-js/docs/ReportingApi.md

 Remittance Date Report Request

 Fetches remittance reports for financial transactions for a given date, covering all client-related activities.
 This report consolidates all batches disbursed to a client, with each remittance summarising the aggregation of batches leading up to settlement.
 Additionally, the net remittance amount presented in the final settlement will reflect any deductions made by the acquirer.

-The process also supports the notion of *today* deferring the date to today&#39;s date or *latest* reflecting the latest remittance date available.
+The process also supports the notion of *today* deferring the date to today's date or *latest* reflecting the latest remittance date available.

 ### Example